Thursday, October 27, 2011

 I didn't limit myself to recipes.
 I clipped articles and tables that essentially taught me how to cook over the years.

-I have been cutting them out of magazines and newspapers ever since and now this is what I have amassed in the past 40-some years.
+I have been cutting recipes and articles out of magazines and newspapers ever since and now this is what I have amassed in the past 40-some years.

-Since the majority of my time on this earth has passed I better get in gear if I’m ever going to experience these recipes.
+Since the majority of my time on this earth has passed it became evident to me that I better get in gear if I’m ever going to experience these recipes.
 I have decided that it's time to put these recipes to the test.
 Test them, use them, or toss them.

 I also adore cookbooks.
 I read them like novels and although I am pretty good about cooking from them, I’ll be more diligent in trying new recipes from these as well.